drupalprojects/views_bulk_operations/README.txt

   - id: The action ID (required),
   - label: Action label (required),
-  - type: Entity type for the action, if left empty, action will be applicable to all entity types,
+  - type: Entity type for the action, if left empty, action will be applicable to all entity types (required),
+  - configurable: If set to TRUE, action configuration step will be enabled (default: FALSE),
-  - confirm: If set to TRUE and the next parameter is empty, the module default confirmation form will be used,
+  - confirm: If set to TRUE and the next parameter is empty, the module default confirmation form will be used (default: FALSE),
   - confirm_form_route_name: Route name of the action confirmation form.
-    If left empty and the previous parameter is empty, there will be no confirmation step.
+    If left empty and the previous parameter is empty, there will be no confirmation step (default: empty string).
-  - pass_context: If set to TRUE, the entire batch context will be added to the action $context parameter.
+  - pass_context: If set to TRUE, the entire batch context will be added to the action $context parameter (default: FALSE).
-  - pass_view: If set to TRUE, the entire view with selected results ($view->result) of the current batch will be available in the action $view parameter.
+  - pass_view: If set to TRUE, the entire view with selected results ($view->result) of the current batch will be available in the action $view parameter (default: FALSE).

 Additional notes